ITfoxtec/FoxIDs/docs/deployment.md

 You can upload risk passwords with the FoxIDs seed tool console application.
 The seed tool code is [downloaded](https://github.com/ITfoxtec/FoxIDs/tree/master/tools/FoxIDs.SeedTool) and need to be compiled and [configured](#configure-the-seed-tool) to run.

-Download the `SHA-1` pwned passwords `ordered by prevalence` from [haveibeenpwned.com/passwords](https://haveibeenpwned.com/Passwords).
+Download the `SHA-1` pwned passwords in a single file from [haveibeenpwned.com/passwords](https://haveibeenpwned.com/Passwords) using the [PwnedPasswordsDownloader tool](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader).

 > Be aware that it takes some time to upload all risk passwords.
 This step can be omitted and postponed to later.